ahonor/rundeck-vagrant/anvils-demo/README.md

 When an Anvils web server acts up under load, it needs to be restarted.
 At this point, someone from the NOC Team calls the Release Engineering team to do the restart.
 But under load, the Anvils web servers don't always stop using the normal method.
 When this happens, the Devs need to get involved to run their special script to forcibly stop the web server processes.
 Not only is this an inefficient process, but due to compliance reasons, the ops team can't give shell login access to the Devs to view logs and check the web servers process status.

 So the team turns to Rundeck.
 The Dev provided scripts are plugged into Rundeck jobs that can be safely and securely called by the NOC (and both receive notifications and know how to follow the output).
-Once they are happy with how that works, they can handoff a button to the NOC Team and allow them to safely and securely call the restart procedure themselves.
+Once the devs are happy with how the procedure works, they can handoff a Restart button to the NOC Team which allows ops a safe and secure way to call the required restart method themselves.
+A "Status" job is runnable by both Developers and NOC teams to check on the health of the web servers at any time.

 ### Story #2